wes-chen/build-a-website/README.md

 The first two lessons will cover the essentials with Git, Github, Github Desktop, and Github Pages.

 The next ten lessons will cover basic fundamentals of HTML, CSS, and a little bit of Javascript.
-That is all you will need to creat your website.
+That is all you will need to create your website.

 ### Lesson Plan